Interview Query

 Note: If the customer purchased two things on the same day, that does not count as an upsell, as they were purchased within a similar timeframe.
 We are looking for a customer returning on a different date to purchase a product.

 This question is a little tricky because you have to note the dates that each user purchased products.
-You can’t just group by the user_id and look where the number of products purchased is greater than one because of the upsell condition.
+You can’t just group by the user_id and look where the number of products purchased exceeds one because of the upsell condition.

 You have to group by both the date field and the user_id to get each transaction broken out by day and user: